Lockdown confusion: France’s new Covid-19 rules raise questions, satisfy few

-Category: World Hits: 8Nearly a third of France's population on Saturday entered what Prime Minister Jean Castex billed as a "lockdown", the country's third since the start of the Covid-19 pandemic, amid a sharp, variant-inflected spike in new infections.
+Category: World Hits: 9Nearly a third of France's population on Saturday entered what Prime Minister Jean Castex billed as a "lockdown", the country's third since the start of the Covid-19 pandemic, amid a sharp, variant-inflected spike in new infections.
 But confusion reigned over the weekend, even down to whether the term "lockdown" is appropriate for the limited measures imposed.

 Read more https://www.france24.com/en/europe/20210322-lockdown-confusion-france-s-new-covid-19-rules-raise-questions-satisfy-few